bhbmaster/covid19/README.md

 - Places: http://www.infotinks.com/covid19/places.html

+## Requirements

-*Requirements:* view requirements.txt to see python module requirements
+* View requirements.txt to see the required python modules

-* Tested with Python 3.7 and 3.9 - but probably works with Python 3.6 which introduced formatted strings which are used in this program. formatted strings are strigns like this: f"formatted strings {like} this".
+* Tested with Python 3.7 and 3.9 - but probably works with Python 3.6 which introduced formatted strings which are used in this program. formatted strings are strigns like this: f"formatted strings {like} this"

+* Internet access (see Other Requirements below)

 ## Required Python Module